sijang/SpachTransformer/README.md

 ### Installation

 See [INSTALL.md](INSTALL.md) for the installation of dependencies required to run Spach Transformer.
-Do ```pip install --upgrade torch torchvision torchaudio''' for a newer GPU
+Do ```python pip install --upgrade torch torchvision torchaudio''' for a newer GPU